umareefarooq/Sorting-Algorithms/README.md

     Quicksort is a divide-and-conquer algorithm.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot. ...
 The sub-arrays are then sorted recursively.

 10. Heap Sort

+    Heap sort is a comparison based sorting technique based on Binary Heap data structure.
+It is similar to selection sort where we first find the maximum element and place the maximum element at the end.
+We repeat the same process for the remaining elements.

 11. Counting Sort
 12. Radix Sort
 13. Bucket Sort